The OPSD project

-Open Power System Data develops a platform for free and open data for electricity system modeling.
-We collect, check, process, document, and provide data that are publicly available but currently inconvenient to use.
-The project is a service provider to the modelling community: a provider of a public good.
-Learn more about its background or explore the data platform (closed beta).
+Open Power System Data is a free-of-charge data platform dedicated to electricity system researchers.
+We collect, check, process, document, and publish data that are publicly available but currently inconvenient to use.
+The project is a service provider to the modeling community: a supplier of a public good.
+Learn more about its background or just go ahead and explore the data platform.

 The target group

-We want open data, and an open process.
-A beta version of the platform is now available for registered users.
-We are involving data owners and future users of the platform in a series of workshops, webinars, and interviews.
-Potential users are invited to become member of our user group.
-We will coordinate with various projects that follow similar goals, and with the Open Energy Modelling Initiative.
-If you like to be involved, contact any member of the project or Jonathan Mühlenpfordt (muehlenpfordt [at] neon-energie [dot] de or +49-157-55 199 715).
-You can also subscribe to our newsletter.
-You can also share your own data packages through our platform, if it fits with the overall vision for the project.
+From the very beginning, we involved users in a series of public workshops.
+We have coordinated with various projects that follow similar goals and with the Open Energy Modelling Initiative.
+Stay up to date by subscribing to our newsletter.
+If you would like to be involved, contact any member of the project or Jonathan Mühlenpfordt (muehlenpfordt [at] neon-energie [dot] de or +49-178-137 2 731).
+You are also invited to share your own Data Packages through our platform, if it fits with the overall vision for the project.